microsoft/live-share-sdk/packages/live-share-turbo/README.md

 });
 ```

-**Note:** In rare circumstances while using this application -- particularly in cases of high latency while using Fluid's `Shared*` objects -- data loss is possible if multiple users attempt to create new data objects for the same key in short periods of time.
-We use a last-writer wins conflict resolution for these cases, meaning that the object _may_ be reset to its default/empty state several times, usually in rapid succession.
-There are strategies you can take to minimize this alongside our built-in mitigation strategies.
-Depending on your scenario, however, this package might not be a good fit for your application.
-While many Teams Live Share for synchronizing application state work great with this system, we recommend testing thoroughly before committing this package to production.

 If you use React, we recommend using the specially optimized [Live Share React package](../live-share-react/README.md).

 You can find our API reference documentation at [aka.ms/livesharedocs](https://aka.ms/livesharedocs).